Skip to content

 Improves Mental and Physical Health

-The type of phone calls and the stress of being responsible for the lives of the first responders made the CDA an excellent candidate for animal visits and “hugs.”
+The type of phone calls and the stress of being responsible for the lives of first responders and citizens make the CDA an excellent place for animal visits and “hugs.”

 ANIMAL THERAPY TEAMS